recallthis/githubtesting/README.md

 Each time I tried (layer-next mylayer) (around-next (layer-toggle mylayer)).

-In these commits, multiple keypresses are handled in the mylayer, provided they are pressed "together" and not pressed and released sequentially.
+In these commits, it is the same.
+Multiple keypresses are handled in the mylayer, provided they are pressed "together" and not pressed and released sequentially.

-I don't think I've ever observed behaviour of layer-next like that described in the tutorial, but maybe I haven't used enough versions of kmonad?